 Flaxseed flakes are a nutritional superstar, providing the fibre, lignans and that decent measure of protein we were talking about.
 These flaxseed flakes are added to all the core K9 Natural and Feline Natural diets.

 Importantly however, you don't want to overdo fibre as it can reduce the digestibility of the food.
 Luckily, the team K9 Natural and Feline Natural have you covered with the fibre provided only -1 % on a dry matter basis which means the digestibility remains high and your furry family members still glean all the nutritional benefits from their food.

-You'll be happy to hear that the cold-pressed Omega-3 heavy oils, the concentrated form of ALA, are also included in food products such as K9 Natural and Feline Natural pet milks, and act as a superpower ingredient for skin and coat health.
+You'll be happy to hear that the cold-pressed Omega-3 heavy oils, the concentrated form of ALA, are also included in food products and act as a superpower ingredient for skin and coat health.
 All these products contain flaxseed oil from New Zealand grown and cold pressed flaxseed.

 Alternatively, the oil can be supplemented to elevate your dog's daily feeding routine in a more targeted approach with K9 Natural Oils, including Brain & Eye Oil, Hip & Joint Oil and Skin & Coat Oil.
 Simply drizzle over your dog's existing diet for a nutritious boost.
 Its palatable flavour profile means most dogs will have no trouble eating it...
-In Albus' case he licks up his Hip and Joint Health Oil (and the K9 Natural Dog Milk) straight from the bottle!!
+In Albus' case he licks up his Hip and Joint Health Oil straight from the bottle!!

 This has been a bit of a deep dive so thanks for hanging in there!
 Hopefully, I've helped convey the brilliance of the humble flaxseed and not only will you be excited to have them included in your fur baby's diet but perhaps your family's diet too!